EventStore/EventStore/docs/operations.md

 For additional safety, you can also back up at least a quorum of nodes.

-Do not back up a node at the same time as running a scavenge operation.
+Do not back up a node with file copy at the same time as running a scavenge operation.

 [Read-only replica](./cluster.md#read-only-replica) nodes may be used as backup source.